 The comparison I can make here is that of programming for individual use cases versus creating an algorithm that will cover all cases.
 While the Pixel 5 can make people look quite good when it recognizes faces using semantic segmentation, busier scenes involving people will often process people like the rest of the scene.
 And while portrait mode can be good at cutting things out with a depth map (though it still struggles with hair), a larger sensor with real depth of field would work perfectly every time.

 Look, Pixel 5 images look good in general, but scenes with a lot of detail in them can look busy and overly contrasted.
 It’s fairly easy to see when a camera has a small sensor.
 Even with the Pixel’s fantastic processing, you can still tell.
 While I don’t think most people are going to dislike images from the Pixel 5, it’s a bit frustrating to not see a fundamental size change after so much time.
-Like I say every year, hopefully, next year.
+Like I say every year, hopefully, next time.

 The sample images in this review have been compressed to optimize load times for the website.
 If you want to view all the images taken for this review in full resolution, you can do so here.